FangLinHe/FangLinHe.github.io/_posts/2020-12-28-swift-stanford-lecture-2-notes.md

 3. Add a **ViewModel** serves as a glue that **glues the Model (UI independent thing) to the View (UI dependent thing)**:

-   New File --> Swift File --> Save As: **EmojiMemoryGame** (a specific MemoryGame that uses emojis as the things it draws) --> the same location and group as the Model
+   New File &rarr; Swift File &rarr; Save As: **EmojiMemoryGame** (a specific MemoryGame that uses emojis as the things it draws) &rarr; the same location and group as the Model

    * Import `SwiftUI` as **a ViewModel is essentially a UI thing**, because it knows how this is going to be drawn on screen